 If you, as trustee (or an employee or officer of the trust), fill in Form 5227, the Paid Preparer's space should remain blank.
 If someone prepares this return without charge, that person should not sign the return.

 Generally, anyone who is paid to prepare a tax return must sign the return and fill in the other blanks in the Paid Preparer's Use Only area of the return.
 If you have questions about whether a preparer is required to sign the return, please contact an IRS office.

-The person required to sign the return as the preparer must complete the required preparer information and: Sign it, by hand, in the space provided for the preparer's signature.
-(Signature stamps and labels are not acceptable.)
-Give the trustee a copy of the return in addition to the copy to be filed with the IRS.
+The person required to sign the return as the preparer must complete the required preparer information and:

+- Sign it in the space provided for the preparer's signature. - Give the trustee a copy of the return in addition to the copy to be filed with the IRS.